Home How It Works Industries Pricing About Insights Book a Discovery Call

 Plus a reduced bonus when the deal closes

 For fixed fee and revenue share: only after the deal is confirmed closed.
-We issue an invoice within 24 hours of that confirmation and it is due in 15 days.
+I issue an invoice within 24 hours of that confirmation and it is due in 15 days.
 For the monthly option, invoices go out on the first of each month.

 The founder